Seetou/movlix/README.md

 # movlix
-A simply app with react JS and react router to train myself
+A simply app with react JS, axios and react router to train myself